-- 1- 2017-18 FAFSA available for the upcoming academic year www.fafsa.gov. - 4- Deadline for Spring Financial Settlement.
+- 1-2018-19 FAFSA available for the upcoming academic year www.fafsa.gov. - 8- Deadline for Spring Financial Settlement.
 Students must pay and confirm attendance by 5:00 p.m. to prevent class cancellation.
-If allowed to re-register after cancellation, a \$150 re-registration fee will be assessed. - 6 Assessment of \$100 late registration fee begins. - 8 Class sessions begin for Spring Semester. - 9 Truett Seminary Spring Convocation - 15 Martin Luther King, Jr. Holiday (no classes). - 17 Last day to register or add courses. - 24 Students that withdraw from the University after this day will receive a notation of W (Withdrawal) on their transcript in all classes (through March 26). - 24 Last day to drop a class without advisor approval. - 25 Assessment for change in schedule fee begins
+If allowed to re-register after cancellation, a \$150 re-registration fee will be assessed. - 14-Assessment of \$100 late registration fee begins. - 14-Class sessions begin for Spring Semester. - 15-Truett Seminary Spring Convocation - 18-Last day to register or add courses. - 21-Martin Luther King, Jr. Holiday (no classes). - 30-Students that withdraw from the University after this day will receive a notation of W (Withdrawal) on their transcript in all classes (through March 26). - 30-Last day to drop a class without advisor approval. - 31-Assessment for change in schedule fee begins